This page may contain affiliate links. Please see Affiliate Disclaimer

 - Heat the oven to Gas Mark 6/200C

 - Whisk Paprika and Olive Oil together in a large mixing bowl.

 - Peel and slice 4 Carrots and 4 Parsnips into chunky, rectangular sticks and throw into the mixing bowl.

 - Coat the Carrots and Parsnips with the Paprika and Olive Oil and lay the Carrots and Parsnips on baking parchment on a baking tray.

-- Roast for 45 minutes to an hour on Gas Mark 6, flipping them over halfway through cooking.
+- Roast for 45 minutes to an hour, flipping them over halfway through cooking.